 XanTec’s AZ sensor chips are coated with a bioinert polycarboxylate matrix (CMD or HC), pre-functionalized with low-molecular-weight azido groups grafted onto a hydrophilic adhesion promoter on a gold support.
 Ligands containing a compatible Click partner—such as dibenzocyclooctyne (DBCO)—can be covalently attached in a fast and selective manner via strain-promoted azide-alkyne cycloaddition (Click reaction).

-The AZ sensor chip portfolio spans electrostatic immobilization capacities from approximately 6000 μRIU (AZD50L) to 40,000 μRIU (AZHC1500M), covering analytes from large viruses to small organic fragments.
-The surface-bound azido groups are highly hydrophilic and possess a strong dipole moment, further enhancing the overall bioinertness of the coating.
+The AZ sensor chip portfolio spans electrostatic immobilization capacities from approximately 5,000 µRIU (AZP) to 40,000 µRIU (AZHC1500M), covering analytes from large viruses to small organic fragments.
+The surface-bound azido groups are charge-neutral and highly hydrophilic, further enhancing the overall bioinertness of the coating.

 Key features: